Homewood Mountain Resort has been open to the public since 1962.

 Let’s keep it that way.

-Instead of “maintaining the heritage of a ski resort that can be enjoyed equally by local residents and visitors,” as JMA promised in their 2011 Master Plan, JMA announced an exclusive residence club for the super-rich, similar to Discovery Land Company clubs in Yellowstone, Scotland, and Southampton.
+Instead of “maintaining the heritage of a ski resort that can be enjoyed equally by local residents and visitors,” as landowner JMA promised in their 2011 Master Plan, JMA announced an exclusive residence club for the super-rich, similar to operating partner Discovery Land Company’s clubs in Yellowstone, Scotland, and Southampton.

-Under pressure from regulators and the community, Discovery published a “Draft Public Access Plan” that contains unenforceable generalities like “season ski passes will be available for purchase by the public.”
+Under pressure from regulators and the community, Discovery published a “public access definition” that contains generalities that aren’t enforceable in the future.

 (c) Mike English.
 All rights reserved.
 Used with permission.